x17green/qred/docs/debt-collector.md

 #### Step 3: Creating a Debt

-1.  **Add Debt Screen (`AddDebtScreen.tsx`):**
+1.  **Add Debt Screen (`components/screens/debts/AddDebtScreen.tsx`):**
-    *   UI: A form built with your custom `FormInput` components.
+    *   UI: A form built with custom `FormInput` components from `components/core/`.
 Fields for debtor's phone, amount, interest, due date, etc. A switch to toggle `isExternal`.
     *   State Management: Uses `useState` or a form library like `react-hook-form` to manage form state.
-    *   Logic: On submit, it calls `debtService.createDebt()`.
+    *   Logic: On submit, it calls `lib/services/debtService.createDebt()`.
 It leverages TanStack Query's mutation capabilities to automatically refetch the debt list on success, updating the UI seamlessly.

 ### 4. Code Example: A Service and a Hook

-**`services/debtService.ts`**
+**`lib/services/debtService.ts`**

 ```typescript
 import { api } from './api'; // Your configured Axios instance